Elizafox/python-webfinger/README.rst

     Instantiates a client object.
 The optional *timeout* parameter specifies the HTTP request timeout.
 The optional *session* parameter specifies what `requests`_ to use.

 finger(resource, host=None, rel=None, raw=False)
     The client *finger* method prepares and executes the WebFinger request. *resource* and *rel* are the same as the parameters on the standalone *finger* method. *host* should only be specified if you want to connect to a host other than the host in the resource parameter.
-Otherwise, this method extracts the host from the *resource* parameter. *raw* is a boolean that determines if the method returns a WebFingerResponse object or the raw JRD response as a dict.
+Otherwise, this method extracts the host from the *resource* parameter. *raw* is a boolean that determines if the method returns a WebFingerJRD object or the raw JRD response as a dict.

 WebFinger Response